dontriskit/mcp-cloudflare-hack-night/README.md

 ## Quickstart

-1. Use the Cloudflare CLI to create a new Worker
+1. Use the Cloudflare CLI to create a new Worker or use the [HONC stack](https://honc.dev/).
+HONC comes with Hono, Drizzle and a Database
 ```
+//HONC

+pnpm create honc-app@latest
+// - Select a DB (D1, Neon, Supabase)
+// - Say No for for OpenAPI spec
+// follow the instructions to set up the DB locally and in production in the README of the project

+//or Cloudflare Starter

 pnpm create cloudflare@latest example_app

+// Select the framework starter: Hono
 ```
-- Select the framework starter: Hono

 2. Include `zod` and `mcp-lite` in your project
 ```